-Last year, Hobart's SEN notional budget was £205,616.
+Last year, Hobart's SEN notional budget was £244,128.
 The school needs to make up any shortfall from their whole school budget.
 This means that the school received approximately £62.72 per pupil.
-The school needs to make up any shortfall from their whole school budget.

-If a child has a high level of need that cannot be met within this £6,000, schools could apply to the Local Authority for additional funding via a banding system.
-In 2022-23, Hobart received an additional £16,156 on top of the notional budget in order to meet children's needs.
+If a child has a high level of need that cannot be met within this £6,000, schools could apply to the Local Authority for additional funding via the new funding system based on the individual Identification of Needs Descriptors (INDES) completed for each individual child with SEN and the school Inclusion and provision self-evaluation framework (IPSEF).
+In 2023-24, Hobart received an additional £46,754 on top of the notional budget in order to meet children's needs.
+We also received an additional £5,933.33 via the Suffolk banding system.
+Currently, Norfolk have a freeze on new applications for additional funding until Spring 2025.